wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/retraining-mobilenet.rst

 Testing an exported model
 -------------------------

-To test an exported model, open the testing dialog by clicking the “Test” button in the menu of the export you would like to test.
+To test an exported model, open the testing dialog by clicking the "Test" button in the menu of the export you would like to test.

 .. image:: images/axon-mobilenet-9.png

 .. image:: images/axon-mobilenet-10.png

-First, click the “Select Video” box, and click the “+” that will appear to upload a video.
+First, click the "Select Video" box, and click the "+" that will appear to upload a video.

 .. image:: images/axon-mobilenet-11.png